Enterprise Content Management

 The individual methods are technologies for gathering, managing, storing, retaining and providing content.
 Content here refers to analogue or digital content in businesses.
 Structured content can be, for example, invoices, contracts, quotations and personal folders.
 Partially structured content can include emails, other written correspondence and articles.
-But also unstructured content such as memos could be of great importance for business.
+Unstructured content such as memos could also be of great importance for business.

 With an ECM solution a strategy is defined for how these documents are gathered, processed, managed and stored.
 The right ECM software maps the structures and processes as a company-wide solution.
 Using an Enterprise Content Management system brings lots of advantages and huge cost savings for businesses.

 Unfortunately, most desks are usually overflowing with paper and files.

 Learn more about the six methods of modern Enterprise Content Management solutions and which practical advantages these can bring to the company.

 The first task is of course collecting all the content.
 Here, analogue receipts and invoices are also scanned and then filed in appropriate groups as digital documents.
 Documents that are already in digital form, such as electronic invoices via email, are also gathered and imported.